Deploy Smart Flows On-Premises

 SSL Certificate Format Guidelines

-Store the PFX file inside the installation folder (C:\Experlogix-Smart Flows).
+Store the PFX file inside the installation folder (e.g. C:\Experlogix-Smart Flows).

 Smart Flows System and Software Requirements